 The Role Training Plays

-Learning will always be a huge part of the corporate process.
+Learning will always be a considerable part of the corporate process.
 This is true in all facets of business, including nonprofit, retail, or any other sector.
 Leveling up your skills is the ultimate goal of any employee within an organization.

 Only the highest levels of commitment and the acquiring of special skills will separate the average employee from the most valued.
 Since employees make the wheels turn for your company, it should be your goal as a manager to instill this desire in every employee you deal with.
-Why wouldn’t you want the best for everyone you manage on a business and personal level?
+Why wouldn’t you want the best for every one you manage on a business and personal level?
 What’s good for the goose is good for the gander.

-Eliminating the need for micromanaging improves time management and teamwork and also frees time for managers to be present in other areas.
+Eliminating the need for micromanaging improves time management and teamwork and frees time for managers to be present in other areas.
 This promotion of teamwork has a direct effect on the overall company culture.